JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To loop over both the property names (keys) and values in objects, you would need the entries().

 - <strong>Sets</strong> - to create a new set you type in `= new Set([])` after declaring a variable.
 A set is a set of unique elements without duplicates.
+- The main use of sets is to remove duplicate values of arrays.
 - The length of sets are found using `Set.size` and the includes is `.has` method.
 - The .push of sets are `.add` and to remove elements are `.delete` and to delete all of the elements from the set `.clear`.
 - Because sets are iterables, we can loop over them.
 - There are no ways of getting data out of a set, and they do not have an index.
+- The spread operator can also use on sets to unpack sets into a new array.
+- The `.intersection()` method can find out what two elements that are common in different groups/arrays - this is extremely useful when converting sets to arrays.
+- The `.union()` method will combine all of the elements (apart from duplicates) into one set.
+This is different from the ...spread operator as it will get rid of all of the duplicates.
+- The `.difference()` method will give us all of the elements that are unique in the first set (so order matters).
+- The `.symmetricDifference` which is the opposite of the .intersection method - will give us all of the unique elements.
+- There are also other methods that you can use - i.e. `.isDisjointFrom`.